rajat-1994/Kaggle-siim-melanoma/README.md

     pip install -r requirements.txt
     ```

+    **NOTE** : I am using pytorch 1.6 in this code, earlier version of pytorch wont work without making changes to the code.

-2. Download the dataset(jpeg folder) and zip it in *data* folder from [kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).
-After downloading *data* folder should look like this
+2. Download the dataset(jpeg folder) and zip it in **data** folder from [kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).
+After downloading **data** folder should look like this

     ```
     data/